FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 * Set operation can be used for:

-1. Setting value of single leaf.
+1. Setting value of a single leaf.
-2. Setting values of multiple leaves in the single shell operation.
+2. Setting values of multiple leaves in a single shell operation.
-3. Setting list of values of leaf-list.
+3. Setting list of values for a leaf-list.
-4. Replacing the whole subtree using provided JSON snippet.
+4. Replacing the whole subtree using a JSON snippet.

-* Example - setting value of single leaf:
+* Example - setting value of a single leaf:

 ```shell Providing datatype hints at selected leaf
 config>set uniconfig iosxr lacp config system-priority